 - STEP 1.
-Make sure switch and fuse grounding means are removed (if external grounding was done). - STEP 2.
-Make sure the Mini-Rupter Switches are in the correct positions (Open or Closed) as dictated by system requirements. - STEP 3.
-Close each door and make sure the associated Penta-Latch Mechanisms are securely latched before energizing the circuit or operating any switching device. - STEP 4.
-Padlock all doors and switch-operating-shaft access covers before leaving the installation site, even momentarily.
+Make sure the switch and fuse grounding means are removed. - STEP 2.
+Make sure the Mini-Rupter Switches are in the correct positions (Open or Closed) as dictated by system circumstances. - STEP 3.
+Close each door to the termination compartments.
+Make sure that the associated Penta-Latch Mechanisms are securely latched before energizing the circuit or operating any switching device. - STEP 4.
+For proper setting of Type PM Switch Operators, refer to the "Final Checks Before Walking Away" section in S&C Instruction Sheet 669-515. - STEP 5.
+For proper setting of the components furnished with the communication and control equipment group, refer to S&C Instruction Sheet 660-505. - STEP 6.
+Padlock all doors and switch operating shaft access covers before leaving the installation site, even momentarily.
 Observe this procedure even in those cases where the gear is accessible only to qualified persons.